How to

 If the knob is set at ÒMAGNETIC (0-100 range)Ó and the dial

-The external probe is a wand 11 inches long.
-To save money and space, it measures
+The external probe is a little wand.
+To save money and space, it measures only in one

 location.